Innopolis-UAV-Team/fuel_tank_node/README.md

 The node measures fuel tank level with [AS5600](https://github.com/ZilantRobotics/libperiph/tree/master/sensors/encoder) and sends [FuelTankStatus](https://dronecan.github.io/Specification/7._List_of_standard_data_types/#fueltankstatus).

-The node should measure with 10 Hz rate and publish data with 1 Hz rate.
+The node measure fuel level with 10 Hz rate and publish data with 1 Hz rate.

 The node has the following parameters:
 | №  | Register name           | Description |